Pecha Kucha – the chit-chat, low-down on Cincinnati’s hottest designers

 Now Cincinnati is chatting too.

-On February 13, 2009, nearly 300 members of Cincinnati's creative class convened on the Contemporary Arts Center for Pecha Kucha Night Cincinnati Volume 01, sponsored by Pleat Design, Openfield Creative and Prestige AV and Creative Services.
+On February 13, 2009, nearly 300 members of Cincinnati’s creative class convened on the Contemporary Arts Center downtown for Pecha Kucha Night Cincinnati Volume 01, sponsored by Pleat Design, Openfield Creative and Prestige AV and Creative Services.

 “PK Vol. 1 was such a huge success,” says official organizer, Greg Lewis.
 “It demonstrated that the same desire that got PK started in Tokyo six years ago is present here in Cincinnati today.”

-"As with any major event, there are always going to be challenges in the production process," says Lewis, a project designer for KZF Design, independent furniture designer and adjunct professor at his alma mater, the University of Cincinnati College of Design, Architecture, Art, and Planning.
+“As with any major event, there are always going to be challenges in the production process,” says Lewis, a project designer for KZF Design, independent furniture designer and adjunct professor at his alma-mater, the University of Cincinnati College of Design, Architecture, Art and Planning.

 “Fortunately,” he continues, “each team member took on different responsibilities for the event, such as coordinating with presenters and vendors, bringing in sponsorships, branding, media development and marketing.”

-"As designers, we often seek inspiration from other designers, especially ones that practice outside of our discipline," Lewis says.
-"This is where we all benefit, both presenters and audience: from the diversity that PK promotes."
+“As designers we often seek inspiration from other designers, especially ones that practice outside of our discipline,” Lewis says.
+“This is where we all benefit, both presenters and audience: from the diversity that PK promotes.”

 “The greatness of Pecha Kucha Night Vol. 1 at the CAC came from the variety of ideas presented,” Lewis says.
 “The outstanding presentations were the ones that engaged the crowd.”

-For example, Lewis notes, in A Collection of 20 Questions by designer and animator Jason Snell, "the sometimes hazy audio was played through a hand-held cassette player and synced with highly stylized portraits of the people being recorded.
-The resultant unpredictability of what was said was highly entertaining."
+For example, Lewis notes, in A Collection of 20 Questions, by designer and animator Jason Snell, “the sometimes hazy audio was played through a hand held cassette player and synced with highly stylized portraits of the people being recorded.
+The resultant unpredictability of what was said was highly entertaining.”

-Another stand-out presentation was Dead Meat by Lauren Davis, a student at the University of Cincinnati.
-Lewis says Davis gave "raw commentary on outdated trends still alive in parts of today’s culture" which was "pointed enough to thrill the crowd."
+Another stand-out presentation was Dead Meat, by Lauren Davis, a student at the University of Cincinnati.
+Lewis says Davis gave “raw commentary on outdated trends still alive in parts of today’s culture” which was “pointed enough to thrill the crowd.”

 But the event didn’t start and end with mind-expanding forays into unexpected themes.

-PK is a hybrid event tailored to the tastes of the young creative class for whom the line between work and play is increasingly blurred.
 The event is clearly about much more than listening to a few creatives chit-chat.
-Rather, PK is another high-energy, multifaceted happening that showcases the talent we have here in town.
+Rather, PK is another high-energy, multi-faceted happening that showcases the talent we have right here in town.

 And this is only the beginning.
 As word spreads about this year’s experience, Lewis sees future Cincinnati PK events growing to include more of the city’s finest business, medical research and branding experts.